Your Role: Community Readiness

 The goals of your gathering

-1. To provide a historical perspective on the issues of violence and abuse against Aboriginal women.
+1. To provide a historical perspective on the issues of violence and abuse against Indigenous women.

 2. To bring family, community members and Elders together in a safe and supportive environment.